 When you bring your pet to Southern Cross Veterinary Clinic, though, you don’t have to be uneasy about anaesthesia.
 We are known as one of the safest vets near Alexandria for dental work, and for several different reasons.
 First of all, we use the same anaesthetic machines in our operating rooms that you would find in the top operating rooms in human hospitals or dental offices.

-At Southern Cross Veterinary Clinic, we also make sure that our specialists know as much about pet dental care as they do about de-sexing surgeries and other common veterinary procedures.
+At Southern Cross Veterinary Clinic, we also make sure that our vets know as much about pet dental care as they do about de-sexing surgeries and other common veterinary procedures.
 From tooth extraction to below-gumline teeth cleaning, you can count on our vets near Alexandria to know what they are doing and to do it in the safest and most effective way possible.

 Learn more about our pet dental work, at https://southerncrossvet.com.au/services/dentistry.